Naoki-Noto/P7-20240809/README.md

 Note: Databases A, B, C, D, and E are denoted as 'Human', 'Random', 'AI2', 'AI', and 'AI+Human' respectively.

-Note2: Since the pkl files were too large to upload to GitHub, they are stored at the following URL: https://drive.google.com/drive/folders/1pUC8uVw9CC82m1UwBKBRTU9kUn5yyIWq?usp=sharing

-(data_AI: Database D, data_AI+Human: Database E, data_AI2: Database C, data_Human: Database A, data_Random: Database B, data_zinc_25286/data_zinc_50572: ZINC-based databases)
+Note2: Since the pkl files were too large to upload to GitHub, they are stored at the following URL (data_AI: Database D, data_AI+Human: Database E, data_AI2: Database C, data_Human: Database A, data_Random: Database B, data_zinc_25286/data_zinc_50572: ZINC-based databases): https://drive.google.com/drive/folders/1pUC8uVw9CC82m1UwBKBRTU9kUn5yyIWq?usp=sharing

 Note3: The environment used is indicated at the end of each directory name.